Home > All Recipes > Small Cakes > Small Batch 6-Inch Vanilla Cake

 A slice of vanilla cake on a white plate with heart candies.

 Now you have it.
-A classic vanilla cake that can be used for any special occasion.
-I give you a few frosting options in the recipe card, and the decoration is entirely up to you!
-As you can see from the photos above, I decorated the cake for Valentine’s for me and my husband.💖
+A cake for every occasion.
+I give you a few frosting options in the recipe card.
+As for decorating – that’s entirely up to you!

 I’d love to hear from you if you made the cake!
 Let me know in the comments below if it was a special treat – or just to have a little snack cake all to yourself (no judgment here – because I’ve done it!) 🙂